Avesta-FA/EventLog-CheatSheet/README.md

 ### Enumeration
 4758: A user's local group membership was enumerated
 4755: A security-enabled local group membership was enumerated
-These events were added with windows 10 and it allows you detect reconnaissance activity in the network.
+These events were added with windows 10 and it allows you to detect reconnaissance activity in the network.
-You will need to whitelist mmc, services, taskhostw, explorer and focus on important groups and accounts.
+You will need to whitelist mmc, services, taskhostw, and explorer.